windmill-labs/windmilldocs/docs/misc/9_Guides/AgGrid_Table/index.md

 #### Provide default values for all columns

-Create a background script in deno with the following content:
+Create a background runnable in deno with the following content:
 ```js
    export async function main() {
   const columnDef = [